IELTS Academic Reading Sample 131 - Votes for Women

 26 The opponents of the suffragettes made films opposing the movement.

-Choose the appropriate letter A-D write it in boxes 27 on your answer sheet.
+Choose the appropriate letter, A-D and write it in boxes 27 on your answer sheet.

 The writer of the article finds the exhibition to be